Pokerole-Software-Development/Pokerole-Data/readme.md

 ## Database Access

 A Mongo DB instance is being hosted for the data in this repository to allow for programmatic access to the most up to date data.
-To get the connection information for this Database, contain Willowlark on the [Pokerole Discord](https://discord.gg/95DFpdMVcC).
+To get the connection information for this Database, contact Willowlark on the [Pokerole Discord](https://discord.gg/95DFpdMVcC).

 ## Assisting the Project